eelfire/arc-lang/Spec.md

 };
 ```

-## Error Handling (Exceptions)
+## Exception Handling

-Errors in the program cause exceptions, that can be handled by using the `Result<success_type, error>`.
+Exceptions can occur during the runtime of a program, causing the program to exhivit an undefined behaviour.
+The programmer can handle these exceptions by using the `Result<success_type, error>`.
 Furthermore, `ok` and `err` can be used to return the success and error values respectively. `if let` syntax is used to destructure the result.

+#### Examples
 ```rust
 let res = fx() ~ result<u32, string> {
     if condition {